-Rodrigo Faina is a composer and bandleader whose music often transcends conventional and outdated genre distinctions.
+Rodrigo Faina is a composer whose music often transcends conventional and outdated genre distinctions.
 An alchemist, able to blend the techniques of new music and the traditions of jazz, tango and other popular genres into a lush, progressive and evocative sound-world distinctively of his own.

 The unpredictable and adventurous nature of his musical output places him in a particular position within the contemporary music landscape, and has earned him the respect and admiration of the international music scene’s key figures, but at the same time, brings him in conflict with both: the avant-garde and conceptualist classical composers.